Calisthenics for Weight Loss (Exercises & Workout Plan)

 2. Lower yourself into a squat position.

-3. Bend forward and place your hands on the ground (shoulder-width apart) with your arms straight underneath your body.
+3. Bend forward and place your hands on the ground (shoulder-width apart), arms straight underneath your body.

 4. Kick your legs behind and softly land your feet on the floor so you can plank.